laracIette/KotonoTemplateProject/README.md

 ## Build

-- To build the project run *[generate_cmakepresets.sh](generate_cmakepresets.sh)*.

-    - This generates a *CMakePresets.json* that your IDE or cmake in the command line can generate a build from.
+- Run *[generate_cmakepresets.sh](generate_cmakepresets.sh)* to generate *CMakePresets.json*, this allows your IDE or the command line to recognize the project's build configurations.

+    - Build via your IDE if it supports cmake presets.

-    - Use the command 'cmake --build --preset release' to build manually (replace 'release' with 'debug' for the debug build).
+    - Else, use the command 'cmake --preset default' then 'cmake --build --preset release' to build manually.

+        - Replace 'release' with 'debug' for debugging symbols.

         - All generated build files will be located in *build/*.

 - Or create a build folder and run CMake for your IDE with the options :